Why Sex Outside of Marriage Is Wrong

 Paul goes on and explains why sexual sins interfere with our relationship with Jesus (I Corinthians 6:15-20).
-Even when sexual intercourse is engaged by two consenting individuals, such as a man lying with a prostitute, the sin is against God and the sinner’s own body.
+Even when sexual intercourse is engaged by two consenting individuals, such as a man lying with a prostitute, the sin is against God and the sinner's own body.
 Other sins, such as thief or murder, are committed against other people.
-Other people are harmed by the sin, but sexual sins harms the person engaging in sex.
+Other people are harmed by the sin, but sexual sins harm the person engaging in sex.
 Sexual sins contain a high risk of disease because those engaged in such sins rarely remain with one partner (Proverbs 5:15-20; 6:32-33; 7:21-27).
 Yet, the damage of sexual sins is more subtle.
 It keeps us from spiritually bonding with our Lord (I Corinthians 6:15-17).

 Few people notice the bonding that takes place when two people engage in sexual intercourse.
-Even a person who pays for a few moments with a prostitute leaves a portion of himself bounded to the prostitute (I Corinthians 6:16).
+Even a person who pays for a few moments with a prostitute leaves a portion of himself bound to the prostitute (I Corinthians 6:16).
 Take two pieces of duct tape and stick them to various things, the floor, the chair, etc. Each time the tape comes in contact with something, it attempts to bond, but the bond is ripped apart.
 The first time the bond is broken with difficulty, but each succeeding bond becomes easier and easier to break.
-Eventually you can put the two pieces of tape together and without much effort separate them into two.
+Eventually, you can put the two pieces of tape together and without much effort separate them into two.

 A similar thing happens when a man or woman engages in intercourse outside of marriage.
 The person builds a strong bond with the first person with whom they have sex.
 When that relationship ends, as almost all do since there is no covenant holding them together, the person is devastated.
 His world has come to an end.
-Yet, eventually he finds another willing partner.
+Yet, eventually, he finds another willing partner.
 When this relationship also ends, the pain is not nearly as severe.
 After all, he has experience in breaking up.
 Over time, a person becomes numb to the making and breaking of relationships.
 His ability to bond with another person is damaged.
 This is why the marriages of people who have engaged in sex before marriage generally end in divorce.
-They have developed a habit of solving relationship problems by leaving, and the leaving doesn’t bother them because they have become used to the pain of severing bonds.
+They have developed a habit of solving relationship problems by leaving, and leaving doesn't bother them because they have become used to the pain of severing bonds.